Part 2

 StatefulSets

 In part 1 we learned how volumes are used with PersistentVolumes and PersistentVolumeClaims.
 We used Deployment with them and everything worked well enough for our testing purposes.
-The problem is that Deployment creates and scales pods that are replicas - they are a new copy of the same thing.
-With PersistentVolumeClaims, the method through which a pod reserves persistent storage, this creates a possibly non-desired effect as the claims are not pod specific.
-The claim is shared by all pods in that deployment.
+If there is just one pod in a deployment, all is fine.
+When scaling, things might be different.
+The problem is that Deployment creates and scales pods that are replicas - they are new copies of the same container that are running in parallel.
+So the volume is shared by all pods in that deployment.
+For read-only volumes this is ok, but for volumes that have read-write access, this might cause problems and can in the worst case cause even data corruption.

-StatefulSets are like Deployments except it makes sure that if a pod dies the replacement is identical, with the same network identity and name.
-In addition if the pod is scaled the copies will have their own storage.
-StatefulSets are for stateful applications.
+StatefulSets are similar to Deployments except those make sure that if a pod dies the replacement is identical, with the same network identity and name.
+In addition, if the pod is scaled, each copy will have its own storage.
+So StatefulSets are for stateful applications, where the state is stored inside the app, not outside, such as in a database.
 You could use StatefulSets to scale video game servers that require state, such as a Minecraft server.
 Or run a database.
-For data safety when deleted StatefulSets will not delete the volumes they are associated with.
+For data safety when deleted, StatefulSets will not delete the volumes they are associated with.

 kind: Service